25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ## React Element

-A React elements look similar to the HTML elements and describe how React should render the actual DOM element.
+A React elements look similar to the HTML elements and describe how React should render the actual DOM element

 - Create a React element which represents `h1` using `React.createElement`: